Quantum ergodicity for contact metric structures: Contact metric structures

 \begin{definition} A \emph{3-dimensional subRiemannian contact manifold} is the data of a smooth manifold $M^3$ together with a non-integrable and orientable distribution $\cD\subset TM$ of rank 2, as well as with a smooth metric $g_\cD$ on the distribution $\cD$. \end{definition}

-Since $\cD$ is orientable, and as we are in dimension 3, it is co-orientable as well and hence it can be seen as the kernel of a global 1-form $\eta_g$.
-Moreover, $\eta_g$ is chosen such that $d\eta_g$ coincide on $\cD$ with the volume form induced by $g_\cD$ on $\cD$.
-The non-integrability condition on $\cD$ implies that $\eta_g$ is a contact form.
+Since $\cD$ is orientable, and as we are in dimension 3, it is co-orientable as well, and hence it can be seen as the kernel of a global 1-form $\eta_g$.
+Moreover, $\eta_g$ is chosen such that $d\eta_g$ coincides on $\cD$ with the volume form induced by $g_\cD$ on $\cD$: